 If you have a kitchen scale, place a large bowl on the scale, turn on/zero it out, and spoon your flour into the bowl until you have the right number of ounces.
 If you don’t have one, please take a moment and read my explanation on why the kitchen scale is an essential tool, then get back to me.
 If that doesn’t convince you, at least measure your flour by spooning flour out of the bag/bin into your measuring cup and leveling with a knife, rather than dipping the measuring cup directly into the flour.
 (Because of how widely a cup of flour can very in weight, this is how you should always measure it.)

 Make a well in the middle of the flour, crack your eggs into the center, add the olive oil and salt, and start stirring the pool of eggs with your fingers.
 The eggs will mix and slowly incorporate the flour.
 I’m sure you’ve seen Anne Burrell do this right on her board on Iron Chef America, but trust me—it’s much easier in the bowl because you’re not worried about the egg breaking the flour “wall” and oozing all over the counter.

 Once the dough has begun to assemble itself into a shaggy, raggedy ball, dump it all into your stand mixer bowl (mixer fitted with the dough hook) or out onto a kneading surface.
-I know this sounds odd given all the praise I’ve laid on my stand mixer, but like Sarah T., I do enjoy the methodical process of hand-kneading my dough.
+I know this sounds odd given all the praise I’ve laid on my stand mixer, but I do enjoy the methodical process of hand-kneading my dough.
 It only takes five minutes and is quite soothing!
 If you’ve never kneaded by hand, just push out with the heel of your hand, fold over, and do it again, like in this video:

 Once the dough is satiny smooth, elastic, and still slightly tacky, use the bowl you mixed it in, overturned, to cover it and allow to rest for 15 minutes.